 Earlier I mentioned that you can provide aliases in the toplevel module for the modules you want to export.
 This is more of a convention; if you have for example a file

-Myname_Myproject_Sqrt will be visible to users of your library.
+Myname__Myproject__Sqrt will be visible to users of your library.
 OCaml doesn't really have a way to hide file modules.
+[EDIT: this is also not quite true–see my next post about this.]
 But by not listing it in your toplevel module, you do provide a strong hint that it's project-internal.